 Edition I: Doshisha Archives Center, Doshisha University, Kyoto, Japan; [not illustrated online].

 , is a famous, top-ranked Shinto shrine in northeastern Kyoto.
 It is listed as an important cultural property of Japan.
-Heian Jingu was built in 1895 as a 5/8 scale partial reproduction of the Heian Palace from Heian-kyou.
-It was built for an exhibition to commemorate the 1100th anniversary of the founding of Heian-kyou (which later was renamed Kyoto), and afterward was dedicated as a shrine.
+Heian Jingu was built in 1895 as a 5/8 scale partial replica of the Heian Palace from Heian-kyou.
+It was built for an exhibition to commemorate the 1100th anniversary of the founding of the city of Heian-kyou (which later was renamed Kyoto), and afterward was dedicated as a shrine.
 Nine of the shrine buildings burned in 1976 but were rebuilt by 1979.

 "WC5" shows the southwest corner of the Heian Jingu complex.
 Snow is falling and has covered the trees, roofs, and grounds.
 Three women in kimonos and carrying umbrellas are walking up the low stairs and to the left.
 The composition of "WC5" is very similar to that of the upper left corner of the much larger LK1-14 painting, and both designs retain the same viewpoint from above the rooftop of the front gate building.